 In the world, there are about 195 independent countries.
 So how do you even begin your search on what countries you would like to visit?
-At first this seems a hard task.
+It seems a hard task.
 There are so many beautiful places out there and you want to see them all, right?
-Unfortunately you have to make choices and keep many things in mind like the weather, high seasons versus low seasons, minimizing flight costs, and so on… I think we literally changed our route 20 times due to beginner mistakes.
-Don’t make the same mistakes like we did and…
+Unfortunately you have to make choices and keep many things in mind like the weather, high season versus low season, minimizing flight costs, and so on… We literally changed our route 20 times due to beginner mistakes.
+In this blog post, we want to share our experiences, so you don’t make the same mistakes like we did and you…

 - make an itinerary you will love and actually can achieve;

 - know how to choose the right season;